 4. Viral infectious diseases: rubella; measles; genital herpes.

-6. As a complication after surgery in the small pelvis.
+6. As a complication after pelvic surgery.

 7. In case of transplant rejection.